Modern Home Products WNK4 Gas Grill

 The warranty is exceptional and testifies to stories of indestructability MHP owners are keen to share about their grills.
 Limited Lifetime Warranty on housings, control panel, stainless steel burners, cooking racks and Sear Magic Grids.
 5 Year Warranty on IR burners and porcelain briquettes.
 1 Year Warranty on igniter, gas valves, knobs, NuStone shelves and briquette grates.

 If you like both low maintenance and durability, take a look at MHP, particularly the cast aluminum models.
-There are reasons the MHP warranty is so good and campgrounds and parks use them.
+There are reasons the MHP warranty is so good.
 Since the "H" burners max out at about 550°F, consider getting at least one IR burner.
 They don't come with a lot of goodies, they aren't cheap and some may feel they lack curb appeal.
 But these cookers are time-tested, rock solid, versatile, and unique.

 $1,022 Manufacturer's suggested retail price (MSRP), actual price may vary.